How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Focus on micro-creators with hyper-relevant audiences: Ladder partnered with fitness coaches who had built loyal followings on Instagram – anywhere between 15,000 and 100,000 followers.
 These creators weren't mega-influencers, but their audiences were exactly Ladder's target users: people already invested in fitness who trusted their coach's recommendations.

-Do things that don't scale early on: The team would get on the phone with coaches and create custom presentations featuring each coach's face, brand, and name.
+Do things that don't scale early on: The team would get on the phone to pitch each coach directly and create custom presentations featuring the coach's face, brand, and name.
 "We made it in that first moment all about them and how we thought about the coach and how important that role was to even the early innings of the business.
-That led to some really exciting coach partners that, most of them are still with us today," Greg explained.
+That led to some really exciting coach partners, most of them are still with us today," Greg explained.

 Structure partnerships for perfect alignment: Ladder split revenue 50/50 with coaches after Apple's commission.
 This generous split reduced Ladder's margins short-term but created strong incentives for coaches to promote the app genuinely and consistently.

 Influencer marketing worked exceptionally well for Ladder because the personal connection with coaches was core to their product strategy.
-Users weren't just downloading a fitness app; they were joining their coach's program.
 If your app's success depends on trusted experts, community leaders, or creators vouching for it and being part of the experience, influencer partnerships can be your primary growth engine.

 Putting it all together

 Resist the temptation to spend early.
-Paid advertising is powerful, but only after you've validated product-market fit and optimized your funnel.
-Pouring money into ads before you're ready is the fastest way to burn through runway.
+Paid advertising is powerful, but only after you've validated product-market fit and understand your unit economics.

 With that in mind, let's go out there and get your first 1,000 users.